cjpleasant88/Grab-Go/README.md

  - Ability to scan bar codes of items and add to list
- - Have different Store maps/information to choose from -Integration of Available coupons
+ - Have different Store maps/information to choose from
+ - Integration of Available coupons
- -Recipe Integration
+ - Recipe Integration
- -Home Pantry Inventory
+ - Home Pantry Inventory